cesarnr21/VESTED-ML/PLAN.md

 **Section 1**: 30 Minutes
 - Talk about cool projects and uses of AI today and Jobs we can get

 **Section 2**: 1.5 Hours
 - Working Session
+- Training Models
+- Looking for new pictures for future predictions

 ---------------------------------------------------
 ### Week 5 (02/19)
 **Section 1**: 2 Hours
 - Working Session
+- Test models on never seen before pictures

 **Section 2**: 2 Hours
 - AI ethics dilemma